kwsorensen/kwsorensen/README.md

 - 👋 Hi, I’m @kwsorensen
-- 👀 I’m interested in Kubernetes, CICD, Machine Learning and solving problems.
+- 👀 I’m interested in Kubernetes, CICD, Machine Learning and solving complex problems.
 - 🌱 I’m currently learning golang and various DevOps/SRE toolchains.
 - 💞️ I’m looking to collaborate on any interesting project trying to solve complex problems or make the world a better place.
 - 📫 How to reach me - you can reach me at s o r e n s e n k w AT g m a i l . c o m